twota/terms-of-service-and-privacy-policy/README.md

 ☑ Note: We do not collect biometric or health data.

+2. Legal Basis for Processing

+Depending on your jurisdiction, we process your data under one or more of the following legal bases:

+▪ Your consent.

+▪ The performance of a contract with you.

+▪ Compliance with legal obligations.

+▪ Our legitimate interests, provided they are not overridden by your rights.

-2. How We Use Your Information
+3. How We Use Your Information

 We use your information for the following purposes: